-New entrepreneurs can get a little confused by the various steps that need to be taken and obligations that need to be met, one of which is registering their new business.
+New entrepreneurs can be a little confused about the different steps to complete and the obligations to fulfill.
+One of these is the registration of the business.

 To make your life a little easier, here is everything you need to know about registering a business in Quebec.